SophieHsu/FOV-aware-planner/README.md

 ### Installation

-It is useful to setup a conda environment with Python 3.7 using [Anaconda](https://www.anaconda.com/products/individual):
+It is useful to setup a conda environment with Python 3.8 using [Anaconda](https://www.anaconda.com/products/individual):

 ```
-conda create -n overcooked_ai python=3.7
+conda create -n overcooked_ai python=3.8
 conda activate overcooked_ai
 ```

 To complete the installation after cloning the repo, run the following commands:

 ```
-cd overcooked_ai
+cd FOV-aware-planner
 pip install -e .
 ```